1dentified/Eldritch_Knowledge/operator_laptop_setup.md

 1. Download Ubuntu ISO for 22.04 LTS https://releases.ubuntu.com/20.04/

-2. User Rufus to create a bootable USB with the ISO. https://rufus.ie/en/
+2. Use Rufus to create a bootable USB with the ISO. https://rufus.ie/en/

 3. Boot to the USB and follow instructions for installation.
 Make sure to wipe the current drives.